Tanz0rz/haxe-fmod/docs/getting-started.md

     project.addParameter('--macro haxefmod.tools.BuildCheck.verify()');
     ```

-    Adding the library also pulls in its `kfile.js`, so the native FMOD binding is compiled straight into your executable.
+    The library also brings its `kfile.js` into the build, so Kore compiles the native FMOD binding into your executable.
 There is no separate native library to manage on Kha.
-The `BuildCheck.verify()` parameter fails the build early with a clear message when `FMOD_SDK` (or `FMOD_SDK_WEB` for html5) is missing or points at the wrong package.
+The `BuildCheck.verify()` parameter fails the build early with a clear message.
+It triggers when `FMOD_SDK` is missing or points at the wrong package.
+An html5 build checks `FMOD_SDK_WEB` instead.

 ## 2. Download FMOD Studio and set up your project

-This will be the tool you use to manage all audio for your game.
-Download FMOD Studio [here](https://fmod.com/download).
-Once installed, install the [constants export script](guides/tools-cli.md#the-fmod-studio-export-script) so building banks also writes the Haxe constants your code references.
+FMOD Studio is the tool you use to manage all audio for your game.
+Download it [here](https://fmod.com/download).
+Then install the [constants export script](guides/tools-cli.md#the-fmod-studio-export-script).
+A bank build then also writes the Haxe constants your code references.

 ## 3. Set up the FMOD Engine SDK

-This library requires you to supply your own FMOD Engine SDK (separate from FMOD Studio).
+You must supply your own FMOD Engine SDK, separate from FMOD Studio.
 The only officially supported version is 2.03.12.
 Download it from [fmod.com/download](https://www.fmod.com/download).

-If you would like to use any other version of the FMOD Engine, see [Other FMOD Engine versions](platforms.md#other-fmod-engine-versions).
+To use another FMOD Engine version, see [Other FMOD Engine versions](platforms.md#other-fmod-engine-versions).

-**For C++ and HashLink builds**, set the `FMOD_SDK` environment variable to point to the FMOD Engine directory:
+**For C++ and HashLink builds**, set the `FMOD_SDK` environment variable to the FMOD Engine directory:

 ```bash
 # For Linux/macOS